by Paul G. Hiebert

 A number of new areas of interest have arisen in anthropology.
 Cultural ecology looks at the relationship between a culture and its environment, expressive anthropology is the study of the arts and music, and mathematical anthropology is an attempt to understand human beings in terms of cybernetics and mathematical models.
 These are probably less important for missions than the rapidly expanding studies of complex and urban societies.
 Missions have been successful in tribal and peasant societies.
 With the world's rapid urbanization, missionaries are now looking for ways of reaching people in the turmoil of modern cities.

 We must, however, avoid stereotyping an age.
-Old mission field minutes show that many late nineteenth and early twentieth century missionaires were deeply sensitive to the cultures and viewpoints of the people among whom they worked.
+Old mission field minutes show that many late nineteenth and early twentieth-century missionaires were deeply sensitive to the cultures and viewpoints of the people among whom they worked.
 A number of them -- R. H. Codrington of Melanesia, M. Leenhardt of New Caledonia, Henri Junod and Edwin W. Smith of Africa, the Wisers in India, and Father W. Schmidt and the Vienna School of Anthropology, to name only a few -- made significant contributions to anthropological knowledge and theory.
-Many others studied the ethnographic materials of their fields.
+Many others studied the ethnographic materials of their place of service.

 As Nida drew from his work in cross-cultural translations, he broadened his interest to the whole range of sociocultural anthropology.
 In the process, he wrote Customs and Cultures and Message and Mission, pioneering works that contributed greatly to interest in mission anthropology.